eliran3/Man-In-The-Middle/README.md

 ***WARNING THIS PROGRAM CAN ACTUALLY HARM YOUR NETWORK/NETWORK DEVICES, CONSIDER WHAT YOU ARE DOING CARFULLY!***

 # Man-In-The-Middle
-Program-Representation of the MiTM attack.
+Program to perform MiTM attack on gateway.

 # Requirements
 A Linux device to run the program.